Critical shortages personal protective equipment have forced health care workers to make their own gear.

 (Figures since our project started on 3/22/2020)

-More than 300 facilities and groups in our region have sought masks.
+More than 411 facilities and organizations in our region have sought donations, due to national shortages of medical grade personal protective equipment (PPE).

 Health care providers on the front line of this fight are our first priority.
-We are also now filling requests from specialty medical practices; support staff at health care facilities; first responders such as paramedics, medical transport services, firefighters, and police; vulnerable patient groups whose doctors prescribed reusable cloth masks; workers at nursing homes and assisted living facilities; and other critical, frontline workers and volunteers, many of whom are at work to deal with the impact of COVID-19 and community health issues such as hunger, mental illness, and homelessness.
+We also fill requests from specialty medical practices; support staff at health care facilities; first responders such as paramedics, medical transport services, firefighters, and police; vulnerable patient groups whose doctors prescribed reusable cloth masks; workers at nursing homes and assisted living facilities; and other critical, frontline workers and volunteers, many of whom are at work to deal with the impact of COVID-19 and community health issues such as hunger, mental illness, and homelessness.
+In addition, we help community organizations who have distribution plans to help high-risk, vulnerable, and low-income residents obtain masks.
+Sign-ups are posted on our Facebook page so craftivists can decide if they want to “Commit to Stitch” for a particular project.

 Please keep sewing or join our challenge to help.